homedao/docs/docs/whitepaper.md

 # HomeDAO Whitepaper

+In many cities in the world, the property rental industry is fast approaching a potentially disastrous turning point.
+Residential rent prices in the EU have risen 16% in ten years[^1], roughly in line with income[^2], but in Berlin, rent has increased by 46% in five years.
+In London, the average rent jumped over 10% in one year, and in Dublin, over ten years, rent has doubled[^3].

+There is a distinct sense, when reading these statistics, that "someone should do something".
+And often these sentiments manifest themselves as demands to governments to impose top-down measures, such as rent freezes[^4], state purchase of properties[^5], or even nationalisation of large renters[^6].
+Aside from the political difficulty and cost to the taxpayer of these measures[^7], economists often argue that such measures are regressive and counterproductive.
+Whether they are right or not, most people agree that governments "should do something".
+However, are governments the only actors capable of making a difference here?
+After all, governments also have to balance the interests of investors and homeowners.
+Are the interests of tenants, prosective tenants and the next generation sufficiently represented by their governments?
+Can these groups make their voices heard in some other way?
+Influence their future in some other way?

+For generations, rental collectives and co-ops have offered an alternative model, allowing tenants protection against rising rents, in addition to, or in many cases, replacing, legal protection.
+These collectives typically work by taking properties "off the market", in other words, transferring ownership from a private company or individual, to a non-profit foundation, controlled by the tenants themselves or their representatives, on the understanding that the properties are no longer treated as assets.
+These cooperatives have often been successful in protecting their members, and belong, alongside governments, to the "arsenal" of weapons that tenants can yield against property investors and speculators.
+But these cooperatives have their own difficulties.
+They are difficult to scale, they arguably prioritise the existing tenant over the prospective tenant, and do not address the supply-side of the problem, that surely must be a component of the solution.

+A missing part of the puzzle is a mechanism by which cities can incentivise investment, promote new development, but protect the interests of tenants, both existing and prospective.

+## DAO

+A new form of "self-governance" is emerging, that offers an opportunity to add to the tool chest of modern economic systems, by combining crowdfunding, democracy, and the alignment of incentives.
+This form is the Decentralised Autonomous Organisation, or DAO, and has emerged in recent years in the blockchain and cryptocurrency communities.
+By enabling trustless voting mechanisms, DAOs extend the collectivisation and co-operation principles of organisations such as tenant collectives to a wider population, and by using Smart Contracts, DAOs allow investment to follow strict constraints, similar to laws passed by governments, that control how the investment upside can be distributed.

+## HomeDAO

 The HomeDAO is a decentralized autonomous organization that focuses on maximizing the sustainable usage of real estate.

 HomeDAO enables the decentralized, representative participation in the acquisition, management and rental of real-estate